epccs/RPUpi/Remote/README.md

 ## Bus Manager Modes

-In Normal Mode, the RPU bus manager connects the local MCU node to the RPU bus if it is RPU aware (e.g., ask for RPU_ADDRESS over I2C).
+In Normal Mode, the RPU bus manager connects the local controller to the RPU bus if it is RPU aware (e.g., ask for RPU_ADDRESS over I2C).
 Otherwise, it will not attach the local MCU's TX to the bus but does connect RX.
-The host will be connected unless it is foreign.
+The host side of the transceivers connects unless it is foreign (e.g., keep out the locals when foreigners are around).

 In bootload mode, the RPU bus manager connects the local controller to the serial bus.
 Also, the host will be connected unless it is foreign.
 It is expected that all other nodes are in lockout mode.
 Note the BOOTLOADER_ACTIVE delay is less than the LOCKOUT_DELAY, but it needs to be in bootload mode long enough to allow uploading.
 A slow bootloader will require longer delays.